vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 ## Step 1: Test attack surface reduction rules using Audit

 Begin the testing phase by turning on the attack surface reduction rules with the rules set to Audit, starting with your champion users or devices in ring 1.
 Typically, the recommendation is that you enable all the rules (in Audit) so that you can determine which rules are triggered during the testing phase.

-Rules that are set to Audit don't generally impact functionality of the entity or entities to which the rule is applied but do generate logged events for the evaluation; there is no effect on end users.
+ Rules that are set to Audit don't generally impact functionality of the entity or entities to which the rule is applied but do generate logged events for the evaluation; there's no effect on end users.

 ### Configure attack surface reduction rules using Intune